-#8 Automate Your Savings
+#8 Automate your savings

-I mentioned above about the benefit and convenience of automating your contributions.
+I mentioned above the benefit and convenience of automating your contributions.
 This is such an important strategy in growing your savings, especially if you’ve struggled with saving money in the past.

 You don’t want to make it a choice, and you don’t want it to be a task on your weekly to-do list.
 In other words, don’t trust yourself.
 It’s so much easier to never see that money to begin with.

 But this doesn’t just apply to a 401(k) or IRA.
 You can also automate savings into a brokerage account, your emergency fund, a Health Savings Account, a college fund, or any other account where you want to stash away some savings.